Dokflyt/Angular-2-Datepicker/README.md

 ### CSS
-The css is inlined and autoprefixed to support the last two versions of major browsers as of 2016/9/20
+The css is inlined* and autoprefixed to support the last two versions of major browsers as of 2016/9/20
+\* The input field uses classes with exception of accentColor, to let custom CSS overwrite it.
+Make sure your selector is spesific enough to overwrite `.datepicker__input[<angularID>]`

 ### Animation
 The animation between months uses the angular 2 animation api.
 Check out [caniuse](http://caniuse.com/#feat=web-animation) to see what the browser compatibility status is for these animations.
 For incompatible browsers, a polyfill is required.
 Grab [web-animations.min.js from GitHub](https://github.com/web-animations/web-animations-js) and add it to your page.